AKikhaev/Cli/README.md

      acli [tab]
 ```

+Also component checks requires parameters for your users, shows help

 ##### Creating command

 * Create class extended from CliUnit at commands directory.
 * All command method should ends on ..Action
+* Use string parameters to get any values

 ##### Requirements
 * PHP 7+